CeetronSolutions/resinsight-tutorials/tutorials/add-perforations/add-perforations.md

 All completion data for this well can be exported by right-clicking the Completions option in the Project Tree and navigating to "Export Completions->Export Completion Data for Current Well".

+## References:

+For further information, head to the reference section on ResInsight.org: https://resinsight.org/wells-and-completions/completions/